-1928: beauty and transparency, logic and ingenuity
+1928: beauty and lucidity, logic and ingenuity

 In 1993, when I retired from the Boijmans van Beuningen Museum, where I had been director for 8 years, I made an exhibition on the modernist period.
 I took the year of my birth and selected the most specific objects of that year.
 Bugatti made his most competitive car ever and the silver Hindenburg sailed around the world.
 This was the world I always saw before me.